 Choose a Reputable Tour Company

 When it comes to trekking to Machu Picchu, it’s important to choose a tour company like followalice.com that is reputable and experienced.
 Look for companies that have been in business for several years and have a good track record of safety and customer satisfaction.
 Read reviews from other travelers to get an idea of what to expect from the tour company.
+It’s also possible that in the future, you will find tours on Around to help you visit the place in a flexible way.

 Prepare Physically and Mentally